José Semedo (footballer, born 1985): Vitória Setúbal

 On 25 May 2017, aged 32, Semedo was released.
-On 24 August he returned to his country after 11 years, on a two-year deal with Vitória de Setúbal.
+On 24 August, he returned to his country after 11 years, on a two-year deal with Vitória de Setúbal.
 He made his Primeira Liga debut on 10 September, replacing João Amaral for the last 19 minutes of the 2–0 home victory over S.C.
 Braga.

 Having played 55 games and scored twice for his hometown club, Semedo signed a new two-year contract in June 2019.
 On 23 January 2023, the 38-year-old announced his retirement from professional football.

 International career

-Of Cape Verdean descent, Semedo represented the Portuguese under-21 team during the 2006 UEFA European Championship.
-In the only match he played he was sent off due to an aggressive foul, and the country lost against Serbia and Montenegro and failed to qualify from its group.
+Of Cape Verdean descent, Semedo represented the Portugal under-21 team during the 2006 UEFA European Championship.
+He was sent off due to an aggressive foul in the only match he played; the country lost 2–0 against Serbia and Montenegro and failed to qualify from its group.

+Post-retirement

+Semedo was named chief executive officer at Saudi Pro League club Al-Nassr FC on 19 July 2025, replacing Majed Al-Jumaan.

 Personal life

-During his formative years at Sporting, Semedo became a close friend of Cristiano Ronaldo, later of Manchester United, Real Madrid, Juventus F.C. and Portugal fame.
+During his formative years at Sporting, Semedo became a close friend of Cristiano Ronaldo, later of Manchester United, Real Madrid, Juventus FC and Portugal fame.
 The former cited the latter as a major factor for his life not having taken a turn for the worse, if he had been dismissed from the youth academy.

 Semedo's wife Soraia died in September 2021, having been hospitalised due to an infection.